 Dating back to 1050 and built entirely of local stone, Exeter Cathedral stands proudly at the centre of Devon’s capital city.
 Built in a similar style to Salisbury Cathedral, it boasts an eventful past.
 Restored by Charles II but damaged in the English Civil War, it was then heavily bombed during the Blitz.
 Surrounded on all sides by well maintained lawns, the stunning architecture, both inside and outside really shouldn’t be missed.
 Summer days can be spent leisurely relaxing on the grass with a picnic whilst the newly enhanced Princesshay shopping precinct (and Exeter’s myriad of other shops) is less than a couple of minutes walk away.
 Big name stores, stylish restaurants and many smaller boutiques make Exeter an excellent choice for shoppers.

-Benefits of our Foodie club are email bulletins of forthcoming events, information on our food specials, welcome vouchers to be used throughout the year and exclusive members news.
+Benefits of our Gastro Pub Club are email bulletins of forthcoming events, information on our food specials, welcome vouchers to be used throughout the year and exclusive members news.

-Join our Cary Arms FOODIE CLUB to be entered into a monthly draw to:
+Join our Cary Arms Gastro Pub Club to be entered into a monthly draw to:

 WIN a 2 course lunch for 2 people